 Consumer electronics companies are getting ready to boot up the annual IT Month, a countrywide consumer electronics fair which this year will center on the latest in health and “smart” wearable technology.

-The U.S. dollar fell against the Taiwan dollar Friday, shedding NT$0.044 to close at NT$29.871 as gains posted by the Japanese yen and the South Korean won encouraged traders to boost their local currency positions, dealers said.
+The U.S. dollar fell against the Taiwan dollar Tuesday, shedding NT$0.023 to close at NT$29.652 as a rising local market boosted demand for the local currency, dealers said.

 Shares in Taiwan extended their gains Tuesday as buying rotated to the bellwether electronics sector, with large-cap high-tech stocks the chief focus, dealers said.